HtunHtunHtet/SecretLab/README.md

 ![](readme-assets/alter-annotation.gif)
 - Allow user to clear the annotation for each image

-### Deletable
+### Delete Images
 ![](readme-assets/deleteable.gif)
 - Allow User to delete the selected image.
-- If there is nothing to delete, it will prompt an alert
+- If there is nothing to delete, it will prompt an alert.

 ### Limitations

 - When image are overlap each other , it is hard to detect which image is dragging.
 The javascript need to detect the overlapping and intersection points for images
 - If we handle the canvas from css, the image is distorted.
-Because of that the canvas size is fixed at 1024.
+Because of that the canvas size is fixed at 1024px.
+In order to resolve this, we have to calculate the screensize from javascript and update the width and height of the canvas accordingly.
 - It is the best that if we can implement the unit testing with frontend test framework , like jest.